 - Read pp. 4 - 8 in the Overview.

 Wind Resources in the U.S.

 Average wind speeds vary widely by geographical location.
 Take a few minutes to inspect the wind speed charts from the National Renewable Energy Laboratory below.
-Note the location of the greatest and wind speeds, and think about the physical characteristics of those areas (e.g. flat, mountainous, on-shore, off-shore, etc.).
+Note the location of the greatest and smallest wind speeds, and think about the physical characteristics of those areas (e.g. flat, mountainous, on-shore, off-shore, etc.).
 Click here for a larger version of the 30m wind speed image and click here for the 80 m image.
 Note that the average wind speed is higher at 80m at the same location.
 Wind speed generally increases with height due to the decreasing influence of friction from the earth's surface and things on it.

 In addition to variability being a barrier to wind deployment, the location of wind resources is as well.
 In general - and certainly, in the U.S. - the best onshore wind resources are not located near major population centers.
 Approximately 50% of the U.S. population lives within 50 miles of the coast, but as you can see in the maps below, this is generally not where the greatest onshore wind is located.
 This is a problem because transporting electricity over power lines results in energy loss (as heat) due to electrical resistance in wires.
 The longer the electricity has to travel, the more energy is lost.
 To minimize this loss, large (and very expensive) power lines must be built.
 As you can imagine, this type of infrastructure is lacking in areas of the country that do not have large populations.

 To Read Now